samkijana/udacity-version-project/README.md

    - counts of each gender (only available for NYC and Chicago)
    - earliest, most recent, most common year of birth (only available for NYC and Chicago)

+Script will also take raw input to create an interactive experience in the terminal to present these statistics.

 ### Files used
 Include the files used